vaidpranav89/BDD_SELENIUM/README.md

 Approach

 Selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
 Framework has been built using Page Object Model and Page Factory.
 Page Object Model is a design pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.

-Page Factory is an inbuilt Page Object Model concept for Selenium WebDriver, but it is very optimized.
-With the help of PageFactory class, we use annotations
-@FindBy to find WebElement and use initElements method to initialize web elements.
-WebDriverManager library is used, which allows to automate the management of the binary drivers (e.g. chromedriver, geckodriver, etc.) required by Selenium WebDriver.
+### Import the project in eclipse as Maven project
+### To run, Right-click on Runner class and select Run as TestNGTEST or Alternatively from maven - mvn test verify